Sun Bangla

 Sun Bangla is an Indian Bengali-language free-to-air general entertainment channel owned by Sun TV Network based in Chennai, Tamil Nadu.
 It was launched on 2 February 2019 and broadcasts Bengali entertainment programming.
-Sun Bangla is the first entry of Sun TV Network into the East Indian market.
+Sun Bangla is the first entry of Sun TV Network into the East Indian (out of South India) market.
 Its slogan is "Mone Prane Bengali", which means "Bengali In Heart and Soul."
+On 28 November 2023, Sun Bangla launched its own HD channel, Sun Bangla HD.